Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

-The weighting term $w_{ij}$ increases the contribution of pairs with larger score differences and higher confidence, while the margin $m_{ij}$ enforces stronger separation for trajectories with greater outcome differences.
+The weighting term $w_{ij}$ increases the contribution of trajectory pairs with larger score differences and higher task relevance, while the adaptive margin $m_{ij}$ enforces stronger separation between trajectories with greater outcome differences.
 The regularization term $\lambda$ controls reward magnitude.

-Optimization is performed using Adam with gradient clipping and early stopping.
-The learned reward can be interpreted as a continuous proxy for trajectory-level clinical desirability.
+Optimization was performed using Adam with gradient clipping and early stopping.
+The learned reward can be interpreted as a continuous proxy for trajectory-level clinical quality.